Terradue/doc-developer-sandbox/source/start/discover.rst

 Oozie Web GUI
 +++++++++++++++++++

-To view processes launched with the ciop-run command you can use the Hadoop Job Tracker.
+To view processes launched with the ciop-run command you can use the Oozie GUI Web Console.

 .. figure:: assets/oozie_console.png
   :width: 500px